redpesk-common/afb-libpython/README.md

 ## Exposing api/verbs

-afb-libpython allows user to implement api/verb directly in scripting language.
-When api is export=public corresponding api/verbs are visible from HTTP.
-When export=private they remain visible only from internal calls.
-Restricted mode allows to exposer API as unix socket with uri='unix:@api' tag.
+`afb-libpython` allows users to implement api/verbs directly in a scripting language.
+When an api is marked `export=public` the corresponding api/verbs are visible from HTTP.
+When `export=private` they remain visible only from internal calls. `export=restricted` allows to expose an API as a unix socket only, with the uri='unix:@api' tag.

-Expose a new api with ```libafb.apiadd(demoApi)``` as in following example.
+Expose a new api with ```libafb.apiadd(demoApi)``` as in the following example.

 ```python
 ## ping/pong test func